lpninja/ELCCpv1/README.md

 **OPEN standard for the Tx Message Space for IoT/blockchain interaction**

+This standard is maintained by ELECTRICCHAIN. (www.electricchain.org) If you want to be **certified to implement this on your datalogger to receive solarcoin** please contact electricchain.org.

 **Dependencies**

 There is an optional dependency of datalogger.py if you are using an Enphase system.